Required Documents for HOF Aadhaar Address Change

 Step 3: Prepare a digital copy of your HoF’s Aadhaar card and their consent letter, as these will be required for the online application.

 Crucially, you must also provide your relationship proof with the HoF.
-This is the same document that the HoF might also provide, but you’ll need to ensure you have a copy ready.
+This is the same document that the HoF may also provide, but you must ensure you have a copy available.
 This document is the cornerstone of the HoF method, validating your claim to use their address.
 Without this proof, UIDAI cannot confirm your relationship and will not process the address change.
 For example, if you are a child, your birth certificate listing your parent’s name is essential.
 If you are a spouse, your marriage certificate is required.
 Double-check that the names on the relationship proof match your Aadhaar and your HoF’s Aadhaar to avoid any inconsistencies.

 How to Apply for the Address Change